Will Grass Spread and Cover the Bare Spots in My Lawn?

 That depends on the type of grass in your yard.

-If your lawn is Kentucky bluegrass or Bermuda grass — two of the most common in the northern and southern U.S., respectively — you make be in luck: The grass should spread to fill bare spots, Churchill says.
+If your lawn is Kentucky bluegrass or Bermuda grass — two of the most common in the northern and southern U.S., respectively — you may be in luck: The grass should spread to fill bare spots, Churchill says.
 Those grasses have runners, meaning vine-like stolons above ground and stem-like rhizomes below ground.
 “They generate plants off the mother plant and will creep in and fill in bare spots on their own,” he says.

 Additional types of “running” grasses to consider in southern climates are St. Augustine, centipede grass and zoysia grass.
 In northern climates, creeping red fescue is an option.